qfpl/reflex-tutorial/blog/drafts/reflex/basics/behaviors.md

 <div id="basics-behaviors-sampleFlipBlue"></div>

+The `Applicative` instances step things up a notch:
 ```haskell
 instance Reflex t => Applicative (Behavior t) where ..
 ```

+We can use `pure` to create a constant `Behavior`:
 ```haskell
 sampleAlwaysBlue :: Reflex t
                  => Event t Colour